-VMware is developing vSphere+ add-on services to expedite disaster recovery, ransomware protection, capacity planning and more.
+VMware is developing vSphere+ add-on services to expedite disaster recovery, ransomware protection, capacity planning, and more.
 For a list of add-on services currently available for purchase or in development, contact your VMware partner or sales representative.

-vSphere+ includes extensive developer services, including VM service, Storage service, Network service, Registry service, Tanzu Kubernetes Grid service, Tanzu integrated services, Tanzu Mission-Control Essentials and more.
-These services are included with vSphere+ at no additional charge
+vSphere+ includes extensive developer services, including VM service, Storage service, Network service, Registry service, Tanzu Kubernetes Grid service, Tanzu integrated services, Tanzu Mission-Control Essentials, and more.
+These services are included with vSphere+ at no additional charge.

-None of your workloads or on-premises vSphere infrastructure are moved to the cloud.
-Your workloads continue to run on-premises on ESXi hosts. vSphere+ allows you to centrally manage your on-premises environment from a cloud console and to enhance management with cloud services.
+No. Everything continues to run on-premises on ESXi hosts. vSphere+ allows you to centrally manage your on-premises environment from a cloud console and to enhance management with cloud services.

-If you lose your connection to the cloud, only access to cloud services and the cloud console will be affected. vCenter instances, ESXi hosts, and workloads will continue to run normally, and can be managed from vCenter (through the vSphere client).
+If you lose your connection to the cloud, only access to cloud services and the cloud console will be affected. vCenter instances, ESXi hosts, and workloads will continue to run normally and can be managed from vCenter (through the vSphere client).